cloudfoundry/diego-release/examples/aws/README.md

 ### Fill in the Property-Overrides Stub

-To generate a manifest for the Diego deployment, replace the properties in `$DEPLOYMENT_DIR/stubs/diego/property-overrides.yml` file that are prefixed with `REPLACE_WITH_`.
+To generate a manifest for the Diego deployment, replace the properties in the `$DEPLOYMENT_DIR/stubs/diego/property-overrides.yml` file that are prefixed with `REPLACE_WITH_`.

-Here is a summary of the properties that need to be changed:
+Here is a summary of the properties that must be changed:

-- Replace REPLACE_WITH_ACTIVE_KEY_LABEL with any desired key name (such as `key-a`).
+- Replace `REPLACE_WITH_ACTIVE_KEY_LABEL` with any desired key name (such as `key-a`).
-- Replace REPLACE_WITH_A_SECURE_PASSPHRASE with a unique passphrase associated with the active key label.
+- Replace `REPLACE_WITH_A_SECURE_PASSPHRASE` with a unique passphrase associated with the active key label.

-- Replace the BBS and etcd certificate placeholders with the contents of the files generated in [Configuring Security](#configuring-security).
+Component log levels and other deployment properties may also be overridden in this stub file.

-- Replace the SSH-Proxy host key with the [host key generated](#generating-ssh-proxy-host-key) above.
+This stub file also contains the contents of the BBS, etcd, and SSH-Proxy certificates and keys generated above.
+If those files are regenerated, the `deploy_aws_environment` script will update the property-overrides stub with their new contents.

 ### Edit the Instance-Count-Overrides Stub